 The In Unison Farm Hunter Pace is held at the same location as the Atlanta Steeplechase at Kingston, Downs in Kingston, GA.
 Usually, during the ride we do not get anywhere near the race track.
 There are acres and acres of woods and open fields to use for the hunter pace but this weekend was different.
 The course at one point came up and overlooked the race track which is over a mile around.
 Rocky Bear took note.
 I could see him figuring it all out.

 We rode down to the track as the hunter pace path took us right along the outside fence of the track.
 It was almost like being on the track and Rocky Bear thought so too...

-Head to our page “A Dream Ride Five Decades in the Making” to read ‘the rest of the story’.
+Click on the button below to link to our page "A Dream Ride Five Decades in the Making" to read 'the rest of the story'.